itamarst/crochet/docs/api.rst

 ``wait_for`` is implemented using ``run_in_reactor``, a more sophisticated and lower-level API.
-Rather than waiting until a result is available, it returns a special object supporting that allows multiple attempts to wait for results, as well as manual cancellation.
-Decorating a function that calls Twisted APIs with ``run_in_reactor`` has two consequences:
+Rather than waiting until a result is available, it returns a special object supporting multiple attempts to retrieve results, as well as manual cancellation.
+This can be useful for running tasks "in the background", i.e. asynchronously, as opposed to blocking and waiting for them to finish.

+Decorating a function that calls Twisted APIs with ``run_in_reactor`` has two
+consequences:

 * When the function is called, the code will not run in the calling thread, but rather in the reactor thread.